 Avoid driving at night

 Driving at night isn’t good as it is risky for you especially when it comes to finding a hotel or any accommodation.
-You therefore advised to drive slowly especially in unfamiliar places at night.
-If you get to know that you going to reach late, it is advisable that you call earlier to let the hotel management the time you expect you to be there and your current where about.
+You are therefore advised to drive slowly especially in unfamiliar places at night.
+If you get to know that you going to reach late, it is advisable that you call earlier to let the hotel management the time you expect you to be there and your current were about.